-Job search related programs are offered throughout the academic year, including presentations on job search strategies for targeted industries, behavioral interviewing, networking and evaluating job offers.
-Students may also meet individually with a career and academic adviser to tailor their job search.

-JMU offers Interview Stream, a web-based interviewing practice application that students may use at any time.
-Interview Stream allows students to record a practice interview related to their major or career choice and review the video themselves or share it with others for feedback.
+Job search related workshops and programs are offered throughout the academic year, covering topics such as targeted job search strategies, networking and use of social media in the search process.
+Students may also meet individually with a career adviser to tailor their job search.
+To prepare for interviews, students can use InterviewStream, a web-based interviewing practice application that students may use at any time.
+InterviewStream allows students to record a practice interview related to their major or career choice and review the videos themselves or share it with others for feedback.

-Job postings for all majors are available through Recruit-a-Duke, JMU's online job search system.
-VAULT online industry guides are available to help with research on specific career fields.
+Job postings for all majors can be found on Recruit-a-Duke, a web-based job search system.
+Students can use the VAULT online industry guides to research on specific career fields, obtain job search tips and additional job listings.